jvfresco/react-rubik-cube/README.md

 With this project I wanted to go one step further and I learned how to use three.js.
 It is implemented using the [React Three Fiber library](https://github.com/pmndrs/react-three-fiber)

--React
+- React
--React Three Fiber
+- React Three Fiber
--Functional components, hooks and custom hooks
+- Functional components, hooks and custom hooks

 ## Game functionalities